 By Robin Cronan, 8th July 2015

-Marketing Datafication No.3 investigates the innovative way in which organisations are gathering and capitalising on customer’s location data to provide customers with instant messages, promotions and discount coupons to increase engagement and sales revenues.
+Marketing Datafication No. 3 investigates the innovative way in which organisations are gathering and capitalising on customer’s location data.
+Specifically, how it provides customers with instant messages, promotions and discount coupons to increase engagement and sales revenues.

 With the rise of mobile devices comes new opportunities for savvy marketing professionals looking to exploit new sources of data.

 WiFi and roaming data services mean many users of mobile devices include location data when they engage online.
 This location data enables marketers to examine extra dimensions of their customer’s lives.
 This additional insight goes beyond knowing about a customer’s geographical location, it helps marketers analyse and determine their propensity to buy.

 Analysis, enriched with location data, allows marketers to undertake sophisticated and intelligent marketing campaigns and actions.
 With location data you can predict a mobile user’s next move or action based on that location and the content they are engaging with,

 In short, location data can record in broad terms, such as in or out of the store.
 But you can also pinpoint specifically on where within a store that person is.
 By giving marketers this data they can personalise a customer’s experience based on their location.

 Of course location data is really only useful if the mobile user is a customer who already has a relationship with your organisation or brand,

 explains Paresh Patel, Business Insight Director at Qbase.

 The existing relationship means a wealth of data about the customer’s behaviours has already been gathered.
 Now you are adding the location data dimension.
 Adding location data to the data you already have about your customers allows you to personalise the shopping experience.
 Look at the actions the customer is undertaking when using their mobile device, for example they may be searching for items, reading articles or product reviews or watching videos about your products or services.